nick-dawson/markdown-cv/index.md

 `2016 - now`__Idaho Power Company__, Boise, ID
 - __Led a cross-departmental team__ to evaluate and quantify the financial impact of enhanced wind generation forecasting, resulting in strategic resource reallocation and cost savings of approximately $100k.
-- __Developed and implemented__ Python-based cloud seeding suspension criteria, adopted operationally in Wyoming (2024), reducing the minimum suspension period from 30 days to 3 days.
+- __Developed and implemented__ Python-based cloud seeding suspension criteria, adopted operationally in 2024, reducing the minimum suspension period from 30 days to 3 days.
 This innovation received positive stakeholder feedback and generated inquiries for broader application.
 - __Directed a cross-departmental initiative__ to update solar and wind generation forecasts, achieving a ~30% reduction in forecast error and enabling improved day-ahead resource planning.
 - __Pioneered the adoption__ of an Azure-based DevOps CI/CD workflow for Python Git repositories, streamlining testing and development processes, saving time, and reducing errors.
 - __Designed and deployed__ a Fire Potential Index forecast process, supporting the company's Wildfire Mitigation Plan and enhancing proactive wildfire response strategies.